Test of streaming and triggered readout schemes for the TPEX Lead Tungstate Calorimeter: Acknowledgements

 \section{Acknowledgements}

 The measurements leading to these results have been performed at the Test Beam Facility at DESY Hamburg (Germany), a member of the Helmholtz Association (HGF).
 The setup and operation of these tests were extremely easy and enabled us to achieve everything we needed in a relatively short time thanks to the help of the test beam coordinators: Ralf Diener, Norbert Meyners, and Marcel Stanitzki.
 We are very grateful to Tanja Horn of Catholic University of America for loaning us the lead tungstate crystals used in this test.
 Obviously the tests would not have been possible without her assistance.
 We also acknowledge the generous support from several funding agencies without which none of this would be possible.
-These include: DOE Office of Science grant DE-FG02-94ER4081, PIER Hamburg-MIT/BOS Seed Project PHM-2019-04, and National Science Foundation grant 2012114.
+These include: DOE Office of Science grant DE-FG02-94ER4081, PIER Hamburg-MIT/BOS Seed Project PHM-2019-04, National Science Foundation under Grant 2012114 and National Science Foundation under Grant 2110229.